top of page

 Fuzz Face style replica knobs

-*Due to the design of this vintage Fuzz circuit, these pedals work best placed first in your signal chain.
+*Due to the design of this vintage fuzz circuit, these pedals work best placed first in your signal chain.
 These units do not work well with buffers or buffered bypass pedals going into the input.
 This will cause the effect to sound thin with a significant volume drop*

 **These effects can be powered by 9v battery (included) or negative center 9v dc power*